raspberry-pi-maker/VoIP-related-codes/Freeswitch Calltcenter using mod_fifo/README.md

 <br/><br/>

 # Wrapping up
-Through the test, it was confirmed that call is distributed in all extension phones participating in FIFO.
 In fact, an important part of FIFO is to make several calls at the same time and check whether they are connected to the agent in order.
 However, a typical call center does not use a method where all extensions ring at the same time for one inbound call.
 To distribute inbound calls to agents in a sophisticated manner, you must use mod_callcenter.